esheldon/nsim/config/README.md

 =======================
 using galsim to do Gary's bulge+disk sim

+- deep data
     - run-bd01zmcal-degrade01
         - shows significant e2, along direction of psf ellipticity
         - coellip3 psf modeling is probably shit
         - also the values are piling up at the boundaries in the two sided erf

     - run-bd01zmcal-degrade02
         - round the edges more in the two sided erfs
         - will address psf in next test
+        - still additive error in e2

     - run-bd01zmcal-degrade03
         - round the edges more in the two sided erfs
         - em3 psf
+        - still additive error in e2

+    - run-bd01zmcal-degrade04
+        - a bit of sub-pixel integration 4x4
+        - still additive error in e2
+        - no better: maybe it is all or nothing?

+    - run-bd01zmcal-degrade05
+        - calculating psf response

+- regular runs
+    - run-bd01mcal-t01
+        - short run with frac err aimed to be ~0.0035

+    - run-bd01mcal-01
+        - planned full run

+- sim-bd02z
+    - gaussian psf
+    - no centroid shifts (but still bulge shift)

+- run-bd02zmcal-degrade-small01
+    - small run to test additive errors
+    - same
+- run-bd02zmcal-degrade-small02
+    - tried a few things
+        - no noise: same
+        - no noise, nsub=4 maybe a bit better
+        - calculating psf response
+            - wow, that picked up the bias
+        - noisy and with psf response

 sim-eg17
 ===========